makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 > Want some lunch company?

-Selene's tail, already bottlebrushed out and full of nervous twitches, nearly tugged her off the couch.
+Sélène's tail, already bottlebrushed out and full of nervous twitches, nearly tugged her off the couch.
 She slipped a paw down along it and held onto the tip, thumb teasing through the fur.

 > Would love some.